 For example, shaking a can of coins at a dog to scare it or using an e-collar often creates a fearful, insecure dog with anxiety.
 Often that can be generalized to other unrelated situations.
 So now you have an anxious dog that barks and is afraid in cases that it wasn’t before.

-Lastly, punishing a dog can create a fearful, insecure and unconfident animal, and it erodes the trust and bond the dog has with you.
+Lastly, punishing a dog can create a fearful, insecure and unconfident animal, eroding the trust and bond the dog has with you.

-Bark collars are pretty much useless since often, the dog doesn’t know that barking is the behavior we don’t want.
+Bark collars are useless since the dog often doesn’t know that barking is the behavior we don’t want.
 So, the barking doesn’t stop because the dog doesn’t understand that it’s being caused pain for that behavior.

 Furthermore, bark collars punish all forms of barking, not just the ones you deem as problematic.
 So, the dog gets punished for barking during play or when it’s happy to see you.
 See the problem?

 In my article, Dog Training Methods: Which One is Best for Golden Retrievers?
-I take an in-depth look at the best training methods, and I also discuss the role of punishment, including aversives, and why they are not ideal.
+I take an in-depth look at the best training methods and discuss the role of punishment, including aversives, and why they are not ideal.